truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/AddGooglePhotosCloudSyncTask.md

 - data backup and recovery
 ---

-Google Photos works best in TrueNAS using a Google Photos API key and [rclone](https://rclone.org/) token.
+Configuring a Google Photos cloud sync task requires a Google Photos API key and [rclone](https://rclone.org/) token.
 See the [rclone Google Photos backend documentation](https://rclone.org/googlephotos/) for more on using rclone to sync Google Photos, including features and limitations of the Google Photos API.

 This is a multi-part procedure that includes [generating Google API credentials](#creating-the-api-credentials), [installing and configuring rclone](#configuring-rclone) on your client OS, [creating cloud credentials](#creating-google-photos-cloud-credentials) for Google Photos on TrueNAS SCALE, and then [configuring the cloud sync task](#creating-the-cloud-sync-task).